Dart-Code/Website/_docs/recommended-settings.md

 title: Recommended Settings
 ---

 There are some settings in VS Code that you may wish to change from the defaults for a better experience editing Flutter code.
-You can set copy these from the JSON to your VS Code User Settings or by run the **Dart: Use Recommended Settings** command from the VS Code command palette.
+You can set copy these from the JSON to your VS Code User Settings or by run the **Dart: Use Recommended Settings** command from the VS Code command palette (note: to avoid cluttering the command palette, this command - like many others - only shows up when a Dart project is open).

 ```js
 {